-In STEMI, rapid mechanical reperfusion via primary percutaneous coronary intervention (PPCI) is the preferred treatment option (COURAND et al. 2020).
-The National Health Service and the British Cardiovascular Intervention Society reiterated that PPCI remains the treatment of choice for STEMI in the COVID-19 era (GRIFFIN et al. 2020).
+In STEMI, rapid mechanical reperfusion percutaneous via primary coronary intervention (PPCI) is the preferred treatment option (COURAND et al. 2020).
+The National Health Service and the British Cardiovascular Intervention Society have reiterated that ICPP remains the treatment of choice for STEMI in the COVID-19 era (GRIFFIN et al. 2020).
 In the UK, most cardiac networks have STEMI diagnosed by ambulance services, and patients are taken directly to designated cardiac catheter labs.
 Occasionally, patients may need acute transfer from district general hospitals to central hospitals if the first hospital cannot provide revascularization in a timely manner.
 Usually, intensive care ambulances are needed for this.

-As there is an asymptomatic period when infected patients are shedding the virus, those who present with emergency STEMI can lead to viral transmission for both first responders and those performing PPCI.
-COVID-19 diagnostic tools are still not fast enough to allow screening prior to emergency PPCI for STEMI, and while CT-thorax screening is useful in more elective scenarios, it is unfeasible in a STEMI scenario.
-As PPCI can involve cardiac arrest, a recognized 'aerosol generating procedure', it is agreed that full PPE is recommended for all those undergoing PPCI (DE HAVENON et al. 2020; GUIMARÃES et al. 2020).
-Services must consider protecting staff members most at risk of COVID-19: those with lung disease or those over the age of 65 have been transferred to non-patientoriented activities appropriately.
+As there is an asymptomatic period when infected patients are shedding the virus, those presenting as emergency STEMI can lead to viral transmission to first responders and those performing PCI.
+COVID-19 diagnostic tools are not yet fast enough to allow preemergency ICPP screening for STEMI, and while chest CT screening is useful in more elective settings, it is impractical in a STEMI setting.
+As ICPP may involve cardiac arrest, a recognized 'aerosol-generating procedure', it is agreed that full PPE is recommended for all those undergoing ICPP (DE HAVENON et al. 2020; GUIMARÃES et al. 2020).
+Services must consider protecting staff members most at risk of COVID-19: those with lung disease or those over the age of 65 transferred to activities not adequately patient-focused.

-PPCI must be performed with reperfusion within 120 minutes of the onset of symptoms and within 60 minutes of arrival at a center capable of PPCI (GUIMARÃES et al. 2020).
-Radial access is preferred to facilitate early patient ambulation.
-Observational data suggest that those with COVID-19 have a higher thrombus burden: rates of multivessel thrombosis and stent thrombosis are higher (JENAB et al. 2020).
+ICPP must be performed with reperfusion within 120 minutes of symptom onset and within 60 minutes of arrival at a center capable of ICPP (GUIMARÃES et al. 2020).
+Radial access is preferred to facilitate early ambulation.
+Observational patient data suggest that those with COVID-19 have a higher thrombus burden: rates of multivessel thrombosis and stent thrombosis are higher (JENAB et al. 2020).
 Higher rates of aspiration thrombectomy and greater need for GPIIb/IIIa and higher doses of intraprocedural heparin are reported (LANG et al. 2020).
-Prolonged hospitalization and higher mortality are seen in those with COVID-19 and STEMI (MATSUSHITA et al. 2021; LI et al. 2021)
+Prolonged hospitalization and higher mortality are observed in those with COVID-19 and STEMI (MATSUSHITA et al. 2021; LI et al. 2021)

-A dedicated catheter lab is recommended and all possible equipment must be available to limit the need for a team to fetch the equipment and potentially spread the virus.
-A designated area for donning and doffing PPE is essential; employees must observe each other to support this process.
-All team members must have sufficient PPE with mask, lab coat, goggles and/or FF2 or FFP3 visor.
-As PPE remains scarce, some may choose to limit PPE use to carriers only.
-However, in the event of a cardiac arrest, team members will need to leave the cardiac catheter lab to put on PPE prior to exposure to cardiopulmonary resuscitation (CPR) maneuvers.
+А dedicated catheter laboratory is recommended and all possible equipment must be available to limit the need for a team to fetch equipment and potentially spread the virus.
+A designated area for putting on and taking off PPE is essential; employees must observe each other to support this process.
+All team members must have sufficient PPE with a mask, lab coat, goggles and/or FF2 or FFP3 visor.
+As PPE remains scarce, some may choose to limit the use of PPE to carriers only.
+However, in the event of cardiac arrest, team members will need to leave the cardiac catheter lab to put on PPE prior to exposure to cardiopulmonary resuscitation (CPR) maneuvers.

-Negative pressure facilities have been recommended to minimize the spread of the virus, but few have this capability.
-The alternative is to clean deeply after each box.
-In the event that multiple STEMI patients arrive at the same time, a risk assessment must be performed and, if delays are unavoidable, thrombolysis must be considered.
+Negative pressure installations have been recommended to minimize the spread of the virus, but few have this capability.
+The alternative is to deep clean after each box.
+In case of multiple STEMI patients arriving at the same time, a risk assessment must be carried out and, if delays are unavoidable, thrombolysis must be considered.

-In those who have developed cardiogenic shock in the context of COVID-19 infection, futility must be considered.
-However, as decision-making in acute situations can be challenging, all available supportive therapies must be used when appropriate.
+In those who develop cardiogenic shock in the context of COVID-19 infection, futility must be considered.
+However, as decisionmaking in acute situations can be challenging, all available supportive therapies must be used when appropriate.